pret/pokecrystal/docs/bugs_and_glitches.md

 +	db D_LEFT,  0, -1
 +	db D_RIGHT, 0, -1
 ```

+This fix will make the player enter the water at a normal walking speed, not with a slow step.

 ### Swimming NPCs aren't limited by their movement radius